f-klement/pokedex/README.md

   * `GET /api/pokemon/:id`: Retrieves a single Pokémon by its `pokedex_id`.

 ## Next Steps / To-Do
-  * Process the Pokemon data for db import and seeding.
   * Fetch and display Pokémon data on the `/pokedex` page.
   * Implement search and filtering functionality.
   * Build a detailed view page for individual Pokémon.